 One of the most loved and visited churches in Italy is the 13th-century Basilica di San Francesco, containing frescoes by Giotto commemorating the life of St Francis.
 Other notable works include paintings by Pietro Lorenzetti, and Simone Martini's frescoes based on the life of St Martin.
 St Francis' tomb rests below the lower church, also worth visiting when on holiday in Assisi.
 Almost all of the four million tourists who travel to Assisi each year come primarily to see the Basilica di San Francesco, but other popular sights include the 13th-century Basilica di Santa Chiara, the 12th-century Romanesque Duomo di San Rufino and the Eremo delle Carceri monastery, situated in the woodland outside the walls of Assisi.

 Assisi is a beautiful city with winding streets, Roman ruins and magnificent churches, and it feels like it has changed little since medieval times.
-Assisi is a destination where you should aim to get lost in the charming, winding streets, because the greatest gems are the small medieval treasures and glorious views to be found all over the small city.
+The greatest gems are the small medieval treasures and glorious views to be found all over the small city.
 It is considered a highly spiritual place and attracts many pilgrims - it is common to see nuns in the streets and there is a peaceful, ancient atmosphere.